 The Prince’s Palace

 The Prince’s Palace is the private residence of the ruling Prince, but the State Apartments are open for public visits part of the year from April to October.
 It’s the perfect chance to observe up close, the richly furnished and lavishly adorned official home of the Grimaldi family.
 The Genoese built the palace and rampart in 1215, but the interior is much more recent, restored to its former glory by Prince Rainier III.
-Among the highlights are the mirror gallery, a long hall inspired by the Hall of Mirrors at the Palace of Versailles in France.
+Among the highlights are the

 Casino de Monte Carlo

 In the 19th century, cut off from French tax revenue, Monaco was running out of money.
 The solution- open a casino – which has, without a doubt, become one of the most famous not just in Europe but in the world.
 It’s a fantastic place to visit whether you want to admire the architecture or try your luck at the various games on offer.
 Poker is particularly popular, with serious players playing for huge amounts.
 You’ll need some generous poker hands to come out on top.